lapla-cogito/cattleya/README.md

 ```

 By running this command, examples of binaries obfuscated using each obfuscation methods will be created in the bin directory.

+Note that all tests are defined in `src/main.rs`.
+Some tests require external tools such as `readelf` and `nm`, and some tests need an environment capable of executing ELF files.